craigmiller160/spring-oauth2-utils/README.md

 ### Security Configuration

 The application's Spring Security configuration will need to be setup properly for this library.
 The main item for this is the `JwtValidationFilter`, which is provided by the `JwtFilterConfigurer`.
-Once it has been injected, it has a property called `defaultInsecurePathPatterns` which must be added to the antMatchers with permitAll so that the authentication endpoints can be accessed.
+Once it has been injected, it has a method called `getInsecurePathPatterns` which must be added to the antMatchers with permitAll so that the authentication endpoints can be accessed.

 ```
 @Configuration